WooCommerce VS Shopify In-Depth Comparison

-Ever heard of abandonment rate?
+Ever heard of ‘abandonment rate‘?
 Simply put, it’s the frequency at which users abandon a website before making a purchase.
-The design of a website is a major determinant for users considering whether to stay or leave a website.
+The design of a website may be the reason why a user stays or leaves.

-You don’t have to be a web designer to knockout an aesthetically pleasing site on Shopify.
+You don’t have to be a web designer to knockout a beautiful pleasing site on Shopify.
 There are a plethora of handcrafted themes to select from, some of which are free and others paid.

-Currently, there are over 70 premium themes you can choose from in Shopify store.
+Currently, there are over 100 free and paid themes you can choose from in the Shopify store.
 The themes are suited for the different e-commerce industries, such as fashion, electronics, jewelry, and lots more.
-No matter what you plan to sell, there is a theme for it in Shopify
+No matter what you plan to sell, there is a theme for it in Shopify.

-The cost of the premium themes starts from $100.
+The cost of the premium themes starts at $150.
 The themes are highly customizable, you don’t need to know a single thing about CSS or HTML to work with them.
-But if you wish to have better control over your design, you can edit the codes for every theme using Liquid.
-The liquid is a templating language created by Shopify.
+But if you wish to have better control over your design, you can edit the codes for every theme using ‘Liquid’.
+Liquid is a templating language created by Shopify.

 If you can’t afford the premium themes, there are lots of free themes you can select from.
-The good news is, the free themes are pretty great, and won’t hurt your website’s user experience.
+Although they are not as great as the premium themes, they won’t hurt your website’s user experience.

 The good thing about WooCommerce is that it can work with just about any WordPress theme, provided you have WordPress installed.
-That means your design options, as a store owner, is near limitless.
-This is where WooCommerce has an edge over Shopify where the design options are pretty limited.
+That means your design options, as a store owner, are near limitless.
+This is where WooCommerce has an edge over Shopify, where the design options are pretty limited.

 However, not all WordPress themes will flow well with it since it’s an e-commerce solution.
 Working with a theme exclusively for e-commerce is way better than a generic theme.
-Thankfully, WoCommerce comes with premium themes which are meant solely for online stores.
+Thankfully, WooCommerce comes with premium themes that are meant solely for online stores.

 In addition to WooCommerce themes, there are countless premium themes on marketplaces like Themeforest you can choose from.